kunpengcompute/KAE/README.md

 ## Secure Design
 Please refer to [Secure Design](https://github.com/kunpengcompute/Kunpeng/blob/master/security/SecureDesign.md).

+## ReleaseNote
+The latest version 1.3.11 is recommended.

 ## More Information

 For further assistance and more QAs, contact Huawei Support at: